ibm-cloud-docs/watson-assistant/search-elasticsearch-add.md

 {{site.data.keyword.attribute-definition-list}}

-# Elasticsearch search integration set up
+# Elasticsearch search integration setup
 {: #search-elasticsearch-add}

 [Plus]{: tag-green} [Enterprise]{: tag-purple} [IBM Cloud Pak for Data]{: tag-cp4d}

 Elasticsearch powers your assistants to perform different types of searches such as metric, structured, unstructured, and semantic with higher accuracy and relevance by leveraging enterprise content.
-The data analytics engine in Elasticsearch expands the scope of search integration to larger data sets in assistants.
+The data analytics engine in Elasticsearch expands the scope of search integration to larger datasets in assistants.
 In addition to this integration, you can enable conversational search for Elasticsearch in your assistant that helps to answer queries in a conversational manner.

 You can have only one search integration per environment.
 When you change the existing search integration to other integration types such as {{site.data.keyword.discoveryfull}} or Milvus or Custom service, the settings of the existing search integration are overwritten.
 {: important}